Thiosulfate: Reactions with metals and metal ions

-Thiosulfate is an acceptable common name (but used almost always); functional replacement IUPAC name is sulfurothioate; the systematic additive IUPAC name is trioxidosulfidosulfate(2−) or trioxido-1κ3O-disulfate(S—S)(2−).
-The external sulfur atom has a valence of 2 while the central sulfur atom has a valence of 6.
-The oxygen atoms have a valence of 2.
+In the era of silver-based photography, thiosulfate salts were consumed on a large scale as a "fixer" reagent.
+This application exploits thiosulfate ion's ability to dissolve silver halides.
+Sodium thiosulfate, commonly called hypo (from "hyposulfite"), was widely used in photography to fix black and white negatives and prints after the developing stage; modern "rapid" fixers use ammonium thiosulfate as a fixing salt because it acts three to four times faster.

+Thiosulfate salts have been used to extract or leach gold and silver from their ores as a less toxic alternative to cyanide ion.

 Biochemistry

 The enzyme rhodanase (thiosulfate sulfurtransferase) catalyzes the detoxification of cyanide ion by thiosulfate ion by transforming them into thiocyanate ion and sulfite ion:

 Sodium thiosulfate has been considered as an empirical treatment for cyanide poisoning, along with hydroxocobalamin.
 It is most effective in a pre-hospital setting, since immediate administration by emergency personnel is necessary to reverse rapid intracellular hypoxia caused by the inhibition of cellular respiration, at complex IV.

 It activates thiosulfate sulfurtransferase (TST) in mitochondria.
 TST is associated with protection against obesity and type II (insulin resistant) diabetes.

+Thiosulfate can also work as electron donor for growth of bacteria oxidizing sulfur, such as Chlorobium limicola forma thiosulfatophilum.
+These bacteria use electrons from thiosulfate (and other sources) and carbon from carbon dioxide to synthesize carbon compounds through reverse Krebs cycle.